 Just because Highland is a small business doesn’t mean we exclusively work with other organizations our size.
-In the Highland portfolio of clients, 65% of Customer Relationship Management platform (CRM) end-users are enterprise-size organizations, 23% are medium-sized, and 12% are small businesses.
+In the Highland portfolio of clients, 65% of customer relationship management platform (CRM) end-users are enterprise-size organizations, 23% are medium-sized, and 12% are small businesses.

 That’s a high percentage of enterprise clients.
 How can Highland (with a total team of about 30 people) be a strong, long-term partner to enterprise organizations comprising thousands of team members?
 Because of the keys to success held by our multi-dimensional SaaS Solution team.

-We tend to see this pattern: small to medium-size businesses will work with us for their initial rollout, then train an internal team member to maintain their CRM.
+Small to medium-size businesses will work with us for their initial rollout, then train an internal team member to maintain their CRM.

-A Tale of Two Clients
+CRM Deployment & Business Process: A Tale of Two Clients

-Client A is a global manufacturing client.
-Highland partnered with them in 2016 for the initial customization and rollout of their CRM.
-In the years since then, our joint CRM team has assisted with onboarding additional regions, integration with their Enterprise Resource Management (ERP) and Configure Price Quote (CPQ) systems, and a rollout of SugarCRM's Sugar Market.
+Client A is a global manufacturing company.
+Highland partnered with them for the initial customization and rollout of their CRM.
+Since then, our team has assisted with onboarding additional regions, integration with their Enterprise Resource Management (ERP) and Configure Price Quote (CPQ) systems, and a rollout of SugarCRM's Sugar Market.

 Keys To Success